1zzowiebeha/Planetary-HTML-Table-generator/README.md

 `sass --watch src/styles:public/styles`

- ❗Note: `/src/styles/` file deletions may not reflect in `/public/styles/`.
+ ❗ Note: `/src/styles/` file deletions may not reflect in `/public/styles/`.

 Use a build tool or NPM scripts for a better watch mechanism: https://www.youtube.com/watch?v=o4cECvhrBo8